In my prior post, entitled Cannibalism, Communion (aka the Lord’s Supper, the Eucharist) was seen as a spiritual invitation to salvation.

 Communion is a symbolic rite reminding us of Jesus’ sacrificial death for us as the solution for the wrong things we have done.

 This is all good.

 However, Paul warns against the abuse of this important ritual.
 He is critical of those partaking in the practice of communion in “an unworthy manner” and “without discernment.”
-The result of this mistaking is “judgment” and becoming “weak and sick,” even dying.
+The result of this mistake is “judgment” and becoming “weak and sick,” even dying.

 He advises the proper approach to Communion is via self-examination, the result of which will most likely be proceeding with reverence and humility.
 Perhaps that’s why it is often called “Holy Communion.”

 A lifelong student of the Bible, Peter DeHaan, PhD, wrote the 1,000-page website ABibleADay.com to encourage people to explore the Bible.
 His main blog and many books urge Christians to push past the status quo and reconsider how they practice their faith in every area of their lives.